di0g0a1v3s/cyberdefenders-challenge-grabthephisher/README.md

-# Resolution of the 'GetPDF' Cyberdefenders Challenge
+# Resolution of the 'GrabThePhisher' Cyberdefenders Challenge

-### The challenge is available at https://cyberdefenders.org/blueteam-ctf-challenges/47
+### The challenge is available at https://cyberdefenders.org/blueteam-ctf-challenges/95

-## 1. How many URL path(s) are involved in this incident?
+## 1. Which wallet is used for asking the seed phrase?

 Answer:

-## 2. What is the URL which contains the JS code?
+## 2. What is the file name that has the code for the phishing kit?

 Answer:

-## 3. What is the URL hidden in the JS code?
+## 3. In which language was the kit written?

 Answer:

-## 4. What is the MD5 hash of the PDF file contained in the packet
+## 4. What service does the kit use to retrieve the victim's machine information?

 Answer:

-## 5. How many object(s) are contained inside the PDF file?
+## 5. How many seed phrases were already collected?

 Answer:

-## 6. How many filtering schemes are used for the object streams?
+## 6. Write down the seed phrase of the most recent phishing incident?

 Answer:

-## 7. What is the number of the 'object stream' that might contain malicious JS code?
+## 7. Which medium had been used for credential dumping?

 Answer:

-## 8. Analyzing the PDF file.
-What 'object-streams' contain the JS code responsible for executing the shellcodes?
-The JS code is divided into two streams.
-Format: two numbers separated with ','.
-Put the numbers in ascending order
+## 8. What is the token for the channel?

 Answer:

-## 9. The JS code responsible for executing the exploit contains shellcodes that drop malicious executable files.
-What is the full path of malicious executable files after being dropped by the malware on the victim machine?
+## 9. What is the chat ID of the phisher's channel?

 Answer:

-## 10. The PDF file contains another exploit related to CVE-2010-0188.
-What is the URL of the malicious executable that the shellcode associated with this exploit drop?
+## 10. What are the allies of the phish kit developer?

 Answer:

-## 11. How many CVEs are included in the PDF file?
+## 11. What is the full name of the Phish Actor?

+Answer:

+## 12. What is the username of the Phish Actor?

 Answer: